frefrik/covid19norge-data/README.md

 ### hospitalized.csv

+> ❗ From 23 March 2022, the reporting was terminated and the display will therefore no longer be updated after this date. ([source](https://www.helsedirektoratet.no/statistikk/antall-innlagte-pasienter-pa-sykehus-med-pavist-covid-19))

 Number of hospitalized patients.
 The hospitals register the daily number of patients who are admitted to hospital with proven covid-19, how many of these are admitted to the intensive care unit and how many of these receive invasive respiratory treatment.